 And then from there, we've built up a really good customer base.

-And we're excited now a couple of years later to support the clouds and basically allow customers who have either hybrid or mostly cloud-based services get private connectivity from those cloud instances into Cloudflare through CNI.
+We got a lot of people who connected with us.
+And we're excited now a couple of years later to support the clouds and basically allow customers who have either hybrid or mostly cloud-based services, get private connectivity from those cloud instances into Cloudflare through CNI.

 This is an exciting feature that I know a lot of our customers have been asking for and eager to get.

 So just before we get into what it is, what are some of the ways an organization today can connect to a cloud service?